Astor63/BL2-Mods/Custom Gear/ReadMe.md

 Anyway, remnant of the past, a *"lost"* Discord Solver (probably dropped by a bandit?) can still be found... submerged in a shallow pool in Frostburn Canyon.

+## [Custom Weapon] SMG Hyperion Splish Splash - Splotched Edition

+A SMG which fire SEAEB (Smart Elemental Adaptive Explosive Bullet), a Gyrojet Explosive bullet adapting his Elemental following the kind of impact: Incendiary on flesh / Shock on shield / Corrosive on armor...
+Explosive on anything else.

 * * * * *

 ## [Custom Weapon] SMG Dahl Discord Solver - Moxxi Edition